-Since 2005 Growe Foundation has been committed to using experiential gardens as a teaching tool to educate children about the benefits of healthy eating and environmental stewardship.
+Since 2006, the Growe Foundation has been committed to using experiential gardens as a teaching tool to educate children about the benefits of healthy eating and environmental stewardship.
 Our vision is to unite people around a shared goal of creating healthier children, schools, communities and the planet.

 Across the country the health of children and the ecosystems they depend upon for life are in trouble.
 A lack of knowledge about food choice and nutrition is resulting in under-nutrition, obesity and a host of chronic diseases.
 Children exposed to food additives, pesticides and chemicals in their environment are suffering from allergies, endocrine disorders, learning difficulties and cancers.
 As far back as 2011…

 - Education- 98% of the $2 billion in food and beverage advertisements viewed by children are for products that are high in fat, sugar or sodium.

 - Eating- 31% of BVSD middle school student are trying to lose weight.
 26% of US children suffer from some form of chronic disease or

 - Environment- In addition to environmental chemicals, 1.2 billion pounds of pesticides are used each year that contribute to neurocognitive disorders, chronic disease, and the destruction of ecosystems.